ben83pete/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+Here are some of my favorite vacations.
+1. The Beach
+2. Camping
+3. Florida